moodyhb/Project-JS1/README.md

 # Project-JS1
-This is JS mini project
+This is JS mini project.
 Author - Rakshitha